-This guide will show you how to fix macOS Mojave problems on your own without waiting for an update of visiting an Apple Store.
+This guide will show you how to fix macOS Mojave problems on your own without waiting for an update or visiting an Apple Store.

-The all new macOS Mojave update is out now and it packs in a lot of cool new features, but it also brings a collection of problems and issues that can stop you from getting work done or using your computer.
+The all new macOS Mojave update arrived in September and it packs in a lot of cool new features, but it also brings a collection of problems and issues that can stop you from getting work done or using your computer.

 We’ll show you how to fix macOS Mojave problems, errors and bugs, plus how to workaround limitations.
 This will help you with issues on the MacBook, MacBook Air, MacBook Pro, iMac, Mac Pro, iMac Pro and Mac Mini.